wxWidgets/wxWidgets/samples/internat/readme.txt

    half of the sentence is not translated.

 Q. How to do translations to other language?
-A. First of all, you will need the GNU gettext tools.
+A. First of all, you will need the GNU gettext tools or, if you prefer GUI applications, a program such as poedit.
    After you've probably installed them, type the following (example is for Unix and you should do exactly the same under Windows).